Danko-Lab/tutorials/Detailed-Steps-Mapping-PRO-seq.md

 -rw-rw-r-- 1 dankoc dankoc 1.3G Nov 26 19:36 mm10.rRNA.fa.gz.sa
 ```

-Note the addition of five additional files, some of which are larger than the fastq file.
-These files are the index, representing the mouse genome in very effecient machine langugae.
+Note that five additional files have appeared in this directory.
+Some of which are larger than the fastq file.
+These files are the index, representing the mouse genome in machine langugae that allows finding matching sequences very efficiently.

 You will refer to this genome index in subsequent commands as "mm10.rRNA.fa.gz".
 Note that the fastq file is not a part of the index.
 You can now delete your private copy if you wish.